5-choosability of graphs with crossings far apart: The proof of Theorem

-Next, observe that if $v_1$ and $v_2$ are not crossing-adjacent, then $|L(v_1)|=3$ or $|L(v_2)|=3$.
-Otherwise, we could remove a color from the list of $v_1$.
-If the edges $v_1x$ and $e$ cross, then $|L(x)|=5$ by \refclaim{cl-nochord}, and both vertices incident with $e$ have list of size five by \refclaim{cl-nopcr} and \refclaim{cl-crossnn}, hence $G$ with the new list assignment satisfies (C).
-By \refclaim{cl-nearobst}, no obstruction arises (since all vertices with lists of size three or four in the new list assignment are contained in $V(F)$).
-Thus $G$ with the reduced lists satisfies (O) and contradicts the minimality assumption.
-Similarly, if $v_1$ and $v_2$ are crossing-adjacent and $|L(v_1)|>3$ and $|L(v_2)|>3$, then we can assume that $|L(v_1)|=|L(v_2)|=4$.
+Suppose for a contradiction that $v_1$ and $v_2$ are not crossing-adjacent, $|L(v_1)|>3$, and $|L(v_2)|>3$.
+We remove a color from the list of $v_1$; let $B'$ denote the resulting target.
+If some edge $v_1x$ crosses an edge $e$, then $|L(x)|=5$ by Lemma~\ref{lemma-cl-nochord}, and both vertices incident with $e$ have list of size five by Lemmas~\ref{lemma-cl-nopcr} and \ref{lemma-cl-crossnn}, hence $B'$ satisfies (C).
+By Lemma~\ref{lemma-cl-nearobst}, no obstruction arises (since all vertices with lists of size three or four in the new list assignment are contained in $V(F)\cup N$, implying that the corresponding near-obstruction would have at least two vertices in $V(F)\setminus V(P)$).
+We conclude that $B'$ contradicts the minimality of $B$; hence, if $|L(v_1)|>3$ and $|L(v_2)|>3$, then $v_1$ and $v_2$ are crossing-adjacent.
+A similar argument shows that in this case $|L(v_1)|=|L(v_2)|=4$. \end{proof}